Facebook Messenger Bots continue to grow in popularity since 2016.

 They can be as simple or as intricate as you want.
 You could build out hundreds of keywords and sequences that follow up with prospects OR you could just stick to having a welcome message.
 It depends on the purpose of your bot and the time that you want to spend developing it.

 Go build your welcome message, and keywords if your heart desires.
-Not having a chatbot is like not answering the phone when a prospect calls your business.
+Not having a chatbot is like not answering the phone when a prospect calls your business and missing out on a great lead generation opportunity.